philamp/jellygrail/README.md

   - ✨ New items detection for Real-Debrid and local files (with rd_api_py and pyinotify).
   - Subtitle files renaming following standards as most as possible.
   - ✨ Detects extras and put them in the movie's "extras" subfolder.
+  - Nice file renamer for movies (https://github.com/platelminto/parse-torrent-title) - accurate 99,8% of the time for movies, and not accurate for shows with a year as name
   - Movie variants merged into common folder when possible (with https://github.com/seatgeek/thefuzz).
   - You can manage this virtual folder as if it were a real one (rename and move files the way you want).
   - It can be shared on your local network through any protocol since it's like a regular file-system (+ WebDAV nginx server included on port 8085).